reactgraphqlacademy/graphql-api-training/README.md

   - Query discounts
   - Query trainings

 Note on mocking.
-In the next session we'll use the automocking feature of Apollo Server.
+In the next session, we'll use the automocking feature of Apollo Server.
 The only thing you need to do is `mocks:true` in your Apollo Server configuration.
 More info [here](https://www.apollographql.com/docs/apollo-server/testing/mocking/).

 ```js
 const server = new ApolloServer({